 It is my personal belief that we’d all be better off if we did away with the word “should” altogether.
-This single word is ever so confining, further serving to program us towards certain behaviours and ideologies.
+This single word is ever so confining, further serving to program us toward certain behaviors and ideologies.

 Life design is about your value system

 Your values are essentially your why and your how; your personal rules that you choose to live life according to.
-They affect your behaviour and help inform your choices.
+They affect your behavior and help inform your choices.

 At the root of claiming or reclaiming your life is defining what your life means.

 Defining your values simply means outlining what’s genuinely important for you.
 What is your personal code of conduct?
 What do you stand for?
 What’s important to you?
 What motivates you?
 What core beliefs represent your individual essence?
 What is your life about?
-What brings you fulfilment?
-Is it community, adventure, personal growth, perseverance or positivity?
+What brings you fulfillment?
+Is it community, adventure, personal growth, perseverance, or positivity?

 Values are stable but not static.
 Whereas you might start off your career being motivated by making money, along the way your focus might switch to something else like giving back or work-life balance.

 Our satisfaction levels are significantly impacted by the absence and presence of aspects that are in line with our beliefs.